Andret2344/surround-it/README.md

 ## Overview

-**Surround it!** is a browser extension (Chrome, Firefox, Edge) that replicates one of the most addictive features in modern IDEs: wrapping a selected text with matching quotes, backticks, or brackets.
+**Surround it** is a browser extension (Chrome, Firefox, Edge) that replicates one of the most addictive features in modern IDEs: wrapping a selected text with matching quotes, backticks, or brackets.
 Automagically and intelligently.

-- **Inspired by**: IDEs like VS Code, IntelliJ—makes typing quotes or brackets wrap selected content instead of replacing it.
+- **Inspired by**: IDEs like VS Code, IntelliJ — makes typing quotes or brackets wrap selected content instead of replacing it.
-- **Use case**: Developers, writers, editors—anyone editing text and tired of manually wrapping selections.
+- **Use case**: Developers, writers, editors — anyone editing text and tired of manually wrapping selections.

 ---